 Visualisations also help to get the message across to the target audience.
 People share visual stories more frequently in a social media than textual stories.
 It doesn’t matter if one can draw, the trick is to develop their creativity.
 This technique might also help them develop the young people’s ability to learn, empathy or how to make quick decisions.

 Photovoice is a form of documentary photography aimed at those who don’t have much money and feel they have little power or influence in their community.
-Photovoice was first developed by Caroline Wang and Mary Ann Burris with rural Chinese women, homeless people and urban populations (Wang & Burris, 1997).
-The participants take photographs to […]
+The participants take photographs to highlight their subjective viewpoint.
+These convey to the audienc the participants’ thoughts, feelings and emotions on a specific social issue.

 Illustrating numerical data, statistical reports, annual reports with informatic images.
 Infographics help to convey a complex message more quickly and in a way that is easier to understand.
 By creating infographics, young people get creative and have to develop their empathy and communication, they have to make sure other people understand what they meant to say.